vzaidman/htz-frontend/docs/FAQ.md

 It doesn’t.
 A single GraphQL schema is used that supports every page type, even when different page types have different slots.
-In the GraphQL schema, a page’s slots aren’t predefined – the `slots` field simply returns a list of all the slots that a page happens to have.
+In the GraphQL schema, a page’s slots aren’t predefined – the `slots` field simply returns a list of all the slots that a page happens to have (returned by the Page API).

 ### How can I test out GraphQL queries?